• Skip to primary navigation

 Calories: 847kcalCarbohydrates: 44gProtein: 39gFat: 56gSaturated Fat: 30gCholesterol: 223mgSodium: 1393mgPotassium: 1161mgFiber: 8gSugar: 33gVitamin A: 1329IUVitamin C: 32mgCalcium: 213mgIron: 4mg

-Please note, the nutrition details are estimated using a food database and are offered here only as a guideline for informational purposes.
+Please note, the nutrition details are estimated using a food database.
+The data above is a rough estimate, not an exact science.

-More Home Cooked Pork Recipes
+More Family-Favorite Pork Recipes

-• Grown Up Pigs in a Blanket
+Grown Up Pigs in a Blanket

-• Pork Wonton Stars
+Pork Wonton Stars

 Looking for something?